Performance Max Audit: How to Make Automation Work for You

-Stop accepting "automation" as an excuse for wasted spend.
+Stop accepting "automation" as an excuse for wasted ad spend.
 Here is how to see exactly where your money is going and how to fix it.

-PMax Strategy: Quick-Scan FAQ
+Performance Max Campaigns Strategy: Quick-Scan FAQ

 • Only if you let it be.
 PMax is opaque, not invisible.
 The problem isn't the automation itself, but the lack of commitment to its audit and architecture.